jnnycn007/pc-nrfconnect-docs/contributing.md

 ---
 ---

-# Contributing
+# Contributing guidelines

+Feel free to fork the repository of any nRF Connect for Desktop and clone it for secondary development or feature contributions.

+You are encouraged to:

-Feel free to file code and documentation related issues on GitHub Issues and/or submit a pull request.
+* Open issues related to source code and documentation using GitHub Issues.
+* Submit a pull request with feature contributions or bug fixes.

-In order to accept your pull request, we need you to sign our Contributor License Agreement (CLA).
-You will see instructions for doing this after having submitted your first pull request.
-You only need to sign the CLA once, so if you have already done it for another project in the NordicSemiconductor organization, you are good to go.
+If you open a pull request, you need to sign Nordic Semiconductor's Contributor License Agreement (CLA).
+You can see instructions for doing this after having submitting your first pull request.
+You only need to sign the CLA once, so if you have already done it for another project in the [NordicSemiconductor GitHub organization](https://github.com/NordicSemiconductor), you are good to go.